simplycycling/learning-go/README.md

 # learning-go

-Learning programming foundations using Golang, taught by Yury
+Learning programming foundations using Golang, as taught by Yury